Did you know that engines can lose up to 15% of their power because of accessories and other factors?

 Financial Implications

-The amount of power a facility can produce, like an 80 MW output, plays a big role in the finances of energy companies.
+The amount of power a facility can produce, such as 80 MW, plays a big role in the finances of energy companies.

 More power means more electricity to sell, which increases income.
-It also affects the fees for connecting to the power grid, which are important for assessing the company’s financial status.
+It also affects the fees for connecting to the power grid, which are essential for assessing the company’s financial status.

 Reporting power accurately ensures compliance with international rules, which impacts financial reports and investment choices.